Categories of Foreign Investment in Cyprus Property

 Upon retirement, there are many who decide to permanently settle in Cyprus.
+If this is the case, it may be useful to get a property management company like PCF Property Management to look after the property for you.
 There are a number incentives that these retired people may find interesting.
 For example, there will be low taxation on the pension they receive from abroad.
 The first annual €3,417 will be exempt from tax but the remainder is subject to tax at only 5%.
 Under certain circumstances, they can also benefit from any double taxation treaty concluded between their country of origin and Cyprus.
 It is worth noting that the double taxation treaty is in effect with more than 40 countries.
 However negotiations with further 20 countries are still in progress.
 Note that there is no tax on inheritance in Cyprus.

 Economically active residents: